SilentGuruMuuwo/Fast-Food-Fast/README.md

-# Fast-Food-Fast
-Fast Food Fast is simple App to help Fast food venders monitor their business.
-It allows customers to sign up, sign in and place orders.
-The admin can view the orders, accept or reject them.
-He/she can also update the menu.
+This a simple app designed for a small fast food restaurant.
+The app allows users to create an account, sign in and palce orders.
+The app also allows the admin to add food items to the menu, edit the menu and/or delete food items from the menu So far I have created the user interfaces.
+The backend and database yet to be created